 Notable: Batches are blends of whiskeys over a range of ages between 6 and 9 years

 Buffalo Trace’s namesake whiskey is the distillery’s second most-affordable bottle, behind Benchmark, which makes the value all the more remarkable.
-The bottle is cut to an easy-drinking 90 proof and, because its made alongside your Staggs, Wellers and Van Winkles, every bottle is a lottery ticket.
+The bottle is cut to an easy-drinking 90 proof and, because it's made alongside your Staggs, Wellers and Van Winkles, every bottle is a lottery ticket.
 You could wind up with a normal bottle of Trace or something a little more special.
 Caramel and vanilla do the heavy lifting on the palate while an oaky brown sugar finish rolls in nice and slow.
-It’s a rare affordable bourbon that checks boxes for ability to drink neat or in cocktails.
+It’s a rare affordable bourbon that checks boxes for the ability to drink neat or in cocktails.

 Recipe: Mashbill #1